 Vashon-Maury Island Transit Routes and Functional Classifications as of December 2017 Note: this map shows the transit routes and street functional classifications as they existed at the time of adoption.
 County action subsequent to County action subsequent to adoption of this plan, such as through Ordinances or program service changes, may produce different and updated information.
-This map might not be updated more frequently than the CSA Sub Permanent Park & Ride Lot Vashon Episcopal Leased Park & Ride Lot Church of the Holy Spirit P&R Ferry terminal Metro Transit Routes Ober Park P&R Route 118 Route 119 Route 118X\ Route 119X\ King County Arterial Functional Classification Principal Valley Center P&R Minor Collector Local \Express routes continue on Washington State ferry to from Fauntleroy Miles King County 0.5 Tahlequah P&R Washington State Ferry to Pt.
-Defiance
+This map might not be updated more fequently than the CSA Subarea Plan update cycle.
+The most up-to-date information can be found at http://gismaps.kingcounty.gov/Map/.
+Permanent Park & Ride Lot Vashon Episcopal Leased Park & Ride Lot Church of the Holy Spirit P&R Ferry terminal Metro Transit Routes Ober Park P&R Route 118 Ober Park Route 119 Route 118X --- Route 119X King County Arterial Functional Classification Principal Valley Center P&R Minor Collector Local Express routes continue on Washington State ferry to from Fauntleroy Miles 🌠 King County 0.5 to the use of such information.
+The desired product from the source is not intended for use as assure, product florg County shall not belief to any general special haired.
+Indebtatil, or consequentful dismerges involving, but not limited to, lost reviewus or lost profits resulting from the cer misuse of the information continued on this map.